-V) Duties and Powers of the Ticket Manager:
+X) Duties and Powers of the Ticket Manager:

-- 1) Shall be responsible for handling tickets for all Program Board events. - 2) Prepare a ticket summary for each event with copies to be distributed to: Event Coordinator, master file, and AS Administration Office. - 3) Responsible for all aspects of ASPB ticket sales, including dealing with Ticket Office Managers and Sellers and daily ticket counts, at all ticket outlets utilized by ASPB. - 4) Responsible for all aspects of ASPB tickets on day of show: - a) Compile a complimentary ticket list in conjunction with the event coordinator, and monitor the list at the event. - b) Pick up all unsold tickets at all outlets and prepare tickets for sale at the door. - 5) Ensure the availability of complimentary tickets per area.
+- 1) Shall be responsible for handling tickets for all Program Board events. - 2) Prepare a ticket summary for each event with copies to be distributed to: Event Coordinator, master file, and AS Administration Office. - 3) Responsible for all aspects of ASPB ticket sales, including dealing with Ticket Office Managers and Sellers and daily ticket counts, at all ticket outlets utilized by ASPB. - 4) Responsible for all aspects of ASPB tickets on day of show: - a) Compile a complimentary ticket list in conjunction with the event coordinator, and monitor the list at the event. - b) Pick up all unsold tickets at all outlets and prepare tickets for sale at the door. - 5) Ensure the availability of complimentary tickets per area. - 6) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position.

-W) Duties and Powers of Legislative Council Representative:
+Y) Duties and Powers of Legislative Council Representative: